dhannywi/COE332/homework05/README.md

 | 7. | `/delete-data` | DELETE | Delete all data from the dictionary object |
 | 8. | `/post-data` | POST | Reload the dictionary object with data from the web |

+### Querying ISS data using the REST API
+Since we need to keep the server running in order to make requests, open an additional shell and change your directory to the same directory your server is running.
 Keep in mind that in order to query specific data, you will need to query `/` or `/post-data` routes first in order to load (or re-load) dataset into the App.
 Otherwise, when data has not been loaded/ has been deleted, you will receive an error message.
 For example:
 ```console
 username:~/COE332/homework05$ curl localhost:5000/epochs/2023-061T08:09:00.000Z/speed
 No data found.
 Please reload data.
 ```

 #### 1. Route `/`
-Since we need to keep the server running in order to make requests, open an additional shell and change your directory to the `homework05` folder.
 Now we will make a request to the Flask app by executing the command `curl localhost:5000` on your terminal.
 The output should be similar as below:

 ```console
 username:~/COE332/homework05$ curl localhost:5000/